dylanwilks/discord-server-cogs/README.md

 ) -> None:
 ...
 ```
+There are some example cogs that use this class in [`cogs/servers/`](https://github.com/dylanwilks/discord-server-cogs/tree/main/cogs/servers) that I use personally.

 ## Managing Permissions
 Permissions are controlled using `sqlite`.
 If the aforementioned `commands.Cog` subclasses are used, they will generate their respective